-The decrease in operating income for both periods was mainly due to the increase in MCR, due primarily to the net effect of COVID, partially offset by membership growth and higher premium revenues.
+The decrease in operating income for both periods was mainly due to the increase in our Medicaid, Medicare, and Marketplace MCRs, due primarily to the net effect of COVID, partially offset by membership growth and higher premium revenues in Medicaid and Marketplace.

-The year-over-year comparison between 2020 and 2021 is significantly impacted by the positive net effect of COVID that characterized the relatively early phases of the pandemic in the second and third quarters of 2020.
+The second quarter of 2020 was the first full quarter of the COVID-19 pandemic, so the year-over-year comparison with 2021 is distorted by the significant positive net effect of COVID that characterized that phase of the pandemic.

-Net income per share in the third quarter and nine months ended September 30, 2021 was favorably impacted by the reduction in common shares outstanding as a result of our share repurchases in late 2020 and early 2021.
+Net income per share in the second quarter and six months ended June 30, 2021 was favorably impacted by the reduction in common shares outstanding as a result of our share repurchases in late 2020 and early 2021.
 See further discussion in "Liquidity and Financial Condition," below.